vsumitwork/llm-second-brain/README.md

 ### Three Loops

 **Loop 1 — Ingest**
 A source document goes in.
-Claude extracts entities, concepts, and key claims into structured wiki pages.
+Claude extracts entities, concepts, and key claims into structured wiki pages (knowledge base).
 The raw document is never re-read again.

 **Loop 2 — Produce**
 To write a blog, Claude reads: